ZacharyTinker/Riverwood-Governance/Policies/Electronic Voting.md

 Because electronic voting occurs outside of a regular meeting, a motion shall pass only if it receives Yes votes from a majority of the full current membership of the Governing Board, unless the bylaws, this policy, or Robert’s Rules of Order require a higher threshold.

+Even if quorum is achieved, the motion fails unless the required number of Yes votes is received by the stated deadline.

 Silence shall not be interpreted as consent, opposition, or abstention.
 A board member who does not respond by the stated deadline shall be recorded as not responding and shall not count toward quorum or toward the vote result.

+For example, if the Governing Board has 9 current members, at least 5 members must respond Yes, No, or Abstain for quorum to be achieved.
+However, the motion passes only if at least 5 members vote Yes.
+A vote of 4 Yes, 1 No, and 4 Non-Response achieves quorum but fails because it does not receive Yes votes from a majority of the full Governing Board.

 ---